Changi Depot: Incidents

 On 18 May 2010, a Kawasaki Heavy Industries C151 train carriage was deliberately vandalised in the depot.
 Elaborate graffiti was drawn on the lower half of the carriage.

 A Swiss national, Oliver Fricker was charged with three charges of trespassing into the depot on the early hours of 17 May and vandalising the train by spraying paint and damaging public property by cutting a wired fence into property belonging to the Land Transport Authority.
 Another British national has also been named as being involved in the case.
 However, his whereabouts are unknown.

 SMRT apologised for the security lapse on 8 June 2010.
 It reviewed the security measures in all depots together with the authorities.
 All personnel of the security companies, employed by SMRT, have been instructed to step up vigilance.
 The number of security personnel and patrols at each depot has been increased.

 SMRT was fined S$50,000 for this incident.

-Future replacement
+Replacement

-In August 2012, plans were announced to replace the existing Changi Depot, which will be demolished.
-A new depot, East Coast Integrated Depot, will be built beside the current site.
-The depot will house the rolling stock of the East–West, Downtown and Thomson–East Coast lines.
+In August 2014, plans were announced to replace the existing Changi Depot.
+The new depot, East Coast Integrated Depot, was built beside the current site.
+The depot currently houses the rolling stock of the East–West Line, with plans to also house the rolling stock of the Downtown Line and Thomson–East Coast Line by the end of 2026.
 The facility is an underground (66 tracks for DTL), at-grade (62 tracks for TEL) and elevated depot (72 tracks for EWL) spread over three levels for each line.

-In August 2014, it was announced the completion date will be in 2026.
+A service adjustment on the East–West Line involving the closure of the section between Tanah Merah and Expo stations took place from 14 to 16 March 2026, to disconnect Changi Depot from the line completely.
+Following that, the depot will then be demolished and the land will be returned to the state for conversion into recreational space.
+Demolition started on 20 September 2026.